SciMed/style-guide/README.md

 * Consider using `select` when writing ActiveRecord queries.
   * Not only will the query be faster, Ruby will be able to instantiate fewer and lighter-weight objects, thereby leading to less garbage collection.
-* Use `includes` or other pre-loading strategies to prevent n+1 queries.
 * Be aware of the following situations where preloading data can lead to worsened performance.
   * [Example](./samples/ruby/preloading.md)